*IF READING ON A SMARTPHONE USE “LANDSCAPE” FORMAT FOR BEST RESULTS*

 Graphic artist Thomas Reynolds’ work may not be evident when you listen to Necropolis, but his drawings are a critical element in our band’s DNA.

-In 1984 when it was time to go on to high school, the “powers that be” made sure we didn’t end up at the same place.
-So, Thomas was admitted to the Creative and Performing Arts High School and I went to Taylor Allderdice, where all of my siblings had gone.
+In 1984 when it was time to go on to high school, the “powers that be” made sure we didn’t end up at the same institution.
+So, Thomas was admitted to the Creative and Performing Arts High School and I went to Taylor Allderdice, where all of my siblings had gone for ninth through twelfth grade.
 Although we no longer hung out at school, we had almost daily phone conversations, and we continued to get together to pursue our mutual interests whenever we could.

 Bill would go on to play an even bigger role in our lives starting in 1986 when he opened his store, BEM, on South avenue in Wilkinsburg.
 He took us in and gave us jobs sorting and stocking comics after store hours.
 There was more pizza, and Bill spun records while we worked.

 It's hard to explain to kids now, who have nearly every single note ever recorded available to them via a simple Google search, how important it was to know someone who actually had a library of records like Bill did.